TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/world/README.md

 # .world

 Contains elements of the world(s) of Ice and Shadow III.

 Items, blocks, mobs, and more all go into subpackages here.

+`BDomain` objects go into this package specifically, not their respective subpackage.
+`BDimension` objects also go here.

-Domains, however, go here specifically.
-Remember to add new domains to `iceandshadow3.Domains`!
+Remember to add both to `iceandshadow3.Multiverse`!

 ## Type Name Prefixes